-Welcome to the Reversal Theory website, a resource for researchers, practitioners, and students interested in the ideas and tools of Reversal Theory.
-The website provides background information about reversal theory, a current bibliography, upcoming conference information, and ways to contact others with interest in the theory.
+Welcome to the Reversal Theory Society, an informal group of researchers, practitioners, and students interested in the ideas and tools of Reversal Theory.

 “The primary aim of reversal theory is to show that the various aspects of a wide range of types of experience and behaviour may be explained with reference to certain pairs of states and reversals which occur between them.”
 (Apter, 1982).